top of page

 What to Expect

 The Parent Child Assistance Program aims to help individuals improve their caregiver and family planning skills, as well as encourage safer substance use.
 Services are provided for up to three years, with a focus on family planning and additional support.
-Activities include:
+Participants will be provided information and access to pregnancy prevention or family planning options and connection to prenatal services and support.

 Want to learn more about the Parent Child Assistance Program?